simong/datacultures/docs/canvas_configuration.md

 # Configuring Canvas

-The LTI tokens that are used to communicate between the Data Cultures LTI provider and the Canvas consumer must be generated.
+The LTI tokens, a _key_ and a _secret_, that are used to communicate between the Data Cultures LTI provider and the Canvas consumer must be generated.
 There is a thor task for this:

 ```shell
 cd datacultures